jocelyn19960502/Ethereum-Fraud-Detection/README.md

-# Ethereum-Fraud-Detection
-# 🔍 Ethereum Wallet Fraud Detection with XGBoost
+# Ethereum Wallet Fraud Detection with XGBoost

 This project applies machine learning to detect fraudulent Ethereum wallets based on their transaction behavior.
 It uses real-world, imbalanced data to help prioritize suspicious wallets for fraud investigation teams.

 ---

-## 🌟 Project Highlights
+## Project Highlights

 - Built a classification model on Ethereum wallet-level features
 - Tackled **imbalanced data** with weighted models and appropriate evaluation metrics